disneyresearch/jeri/README.md

 ## Getting started with Webpack

-For users experienced with web development that build their projects with [webpack](https://webpack.js.org/) or even use React for their project, it is recommended to directly use the React components defined in `src/` and outlined in the [API Documentation](documentation/index.html).
+For users experienced with web development that build their projects with [webpack](https://webpack.js.org/) and/or use React for their project, it is recommended to directly use the React components defined in `src/` and outlined in the [API Documentation](documentation/index.html).

 To use JERI Viewer in a web application that is built with webpack, run